Where to Stay in Apia

 Each neighborhood has its own character.
 Find the one that matches your travel style.

-• Walking distance to Maketi Fou market, museums, and local eateries
+• Walking distance to major attractions, restaurants, and shops

-• Easy access to buses and taxis for exploring the island
+• Best access to public transport (buses) and taxis

 Mulinu'u Peninsula